Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

 - This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.

-- On the boards, the Lakers have given up 44.9 rebounds per contest, which puts them 25th in the league.
+- On the glass, the Lakers are ranked 25th in the league, giving up 44.9 rebounds per game.

-- Giving up 25.7 assists per game, the Lakers are the 15th-ranked team in the league.
+- The Lakers are the 15th-ranked squad in the NBA, conceding 25.7 assists per game.

-- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the league.
+- The Lakers are the 18th-ranked team in the league at allowing threes, conceding 12.5 made 3-pointers per contest.

 Aaron Gordon vs. the Lakers